wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.I.2

 <p class=fip id=p2>
-2.&emsp;The best defence, as always, is not to attack another’s position, but rather to protect the truth.
+2. The best defence, as always, is not to attack another’s position, but rather to protect the truth.
 <sup>2</sup>It is unwise to accept any concept if you have to invert a whole frame of reference in order to justify it.
 <sup>3</sup>This procedure is painful in its minor applications and genuinely tragic on a wider scale.
 <sup>4</sup>Persecution frequently results in an attempt to ‘justify’ the terrible misperception that God Himself persecuted His Own Son on behalf of salvation.